 The art of building strong commercial buildings has come a long way.
-In ages past, the materials used in commercial buildings were wood, stacked stone, or even straw bales.
+In the past, the materials used in commercial buildings were wood, stacked stone, or even straw bales.
 These materials were readily available and durable enough for practical structures.

 Of course, now we know a little better.